SurrogateInc/surrortg-sdk/docs/source/getting_started.md

 ## Running the SurroRTG Python SDK (controller) automatically on boot

 To make the python code automatically start after restarting the raspberry pi, you will need to follow the steps here to do so.
 Below are the example contents of the existing "controller-rpi.service" file that is located in the sdk `scripts folder`.
 You will need to make sure that the following options are correct:
-`WorkingDirectory` has absolute path to your sdk root folder, and `ExecStart` has the correct python path inside the sdk folder.
+`WorkingDirectory` has absolute path to your sdk root folder, and `Environment=GAME_MODULE=` has the correct python path inside the sdk folder.

 ```
 [Unit]